-Weights of an RNN are not a function of time.
-It is important to observe that the weights w_h, w_x do not change as the sequence moves forward.
-The same function is used to update the statistic at different points of time; notice that this does not mean that the statistic h_t^i remains the same across t.
-In this sense, an RNN is effectively the same neural

-6 model unrolled into the future as it takes in inputs of a sequence.
+Weights of an RNN are not a function of time It is important to observe that the weights $w_h, w_x$ do not change as the sequence moves forward.
+The same function is used to update the statistic at different points of time; notice that this does not mean that the statistic $h_t^i$ remains the same across t.
+In this sense, an RNN is effectively the same neural model unrolled into the future as it takes in inputs of a sequence.

-7 Output predictions can now be made as usual by learning weights
+Training objective for an RNN Output predictions can now be made as usual by learning weights